degoes-consulting/lambdaconf-2015/speakers/markfarrell/typed-racket-workshop/notes.md

                    (fib (- n 2)))]))
    ```

    However, we want this function to take a positive integer and give us a positive integer: i.e. `(fib 1)` should give us the first fibonacci number.
-Though, we suffer from the same problem that we say with our `gcd` function: we have to cast the result of subtracting numbers at run-time to a positive integer in order for our programs that use `(fib n)` to type check.
+Though, we suffer from the same problem that we saw with our `gcd` function: we have to cast the result of subtracting numbers at run-time to a positive integer in order for our programs that use `(fib n)` to type check.

    ```racket
    (: fib